Supplementary planning and informal guidance

 Policies in the Local Plan Core Strategy and saved policies in the Local Plan First Review help guide development in the Borough.
 They provide a consistent basis for making decisions on planning applications.

-We have adopted Supplementary Planning Guidance (SPG) and Supplementary Planning Documents (SPD).
-These are material considerations that provide advice on policies in the Local Plan.
-They are used to help when making decisions on planning applications.
+Policies are supported by our adopted Supplementary Planning Guidance (SPG) and Supplementary Planning Documents (SPD).
+These are material considerations that provide more detailed advice on policies in the Local Plan and are used to help when making decisions on planning applications.

 We also provide informal guidance, which we advise you to follow when planning developments and submitting a planning application.

 Residential Layout Guidelines SPG2